sou0913/query_reviewer/README.md

  * Attach meaningful warnings to individual queries, and collections of queries
  * Display interactive summary on page

-## This Fork ##
+## Use This Fork ##

-I use this utility for most of my rails projects.
+I use this utility for most of my MySQL-backed Rails projects.
 Still the best out there in my opinion for analyzing and understanding your generated SQL queries.
 I forked the original [query_reviewer](https://github.com/dsboulder/query_reviewer) and applied a collection of patches that have been made since the plugin was created.
 A list of the biggest additions below:

  * Snazzed up the README into markdown for better readability
  * Full compatibility for Rails 3 (including Railtie)